Pranav0897/EMS/internal_package/matlabopti/for_testing/readme.txt

 B. Verify that a Linux 64-bit version of Python 2.7, 3.3, and/or 3.4 is installed.

-2. Installing the myfmincon Package
+2. Installing the matlabopti Package

-A. Go to the directory that contains the file setup.py and the subdirectory myfmincon.
+A. Go to the directory that contains the file setup.py and the subdirectory matlabopti.
    If you do not have write permissions, copy all its contents to a temporary location and go there.

 B. Execute the command: